The Happy Pod: Escaping death on a glacier

 When I was on this very steep slope, I don't remember exactly how it happened.

-And then I started sliding down the mountain and then I started rolling down the mountain and then I was really pinballing down the mountain.
+I remember taking a step and slipping and then I started sliding down the mountain and then I started rolling down the mountain and then I was really pinballing down the mountain.

-When I was falling, I just remember having that this thought that this is really bad.
+When I was falling, I just remember having that this thought that this is is really bad.
+I ended up crashing into a rock so hard that it broke my femur,

 fractured my pelvis, and

+fractured a couple of vertebrae in my back as well.
 My only communication that I had was my phone, and my phone fell out of my pocket, and it was just too hard to get up the slope.

-The pain was just, you know, really intense.
+The pain was just really intense.

 So you then had several days there.
+I mean, just how did you survive?
+What did you have to survive on?

 So I had my tent, my sleeping bag, my sleeping pad, which was really critical.
+And then I had maybe

 I just knew